Carbon-Chain Chemistry in the Interstellar Medium: General Introduction

 \subsection{Outline of This Review}

 In this review article, we summarize results from studies of carbon-chain molecules by astronomical observations, chemical simulations, quantum chemical calculations, and laboratory experiments.
-In Section \ref{sec:2}, we overview the current status of the detected carbon-chain species in the ISM and the main concepts of carbon-chain chemistry around protostars.
-We review observational studies (Section \ref{sec:3}), chemical models (Section \ref{sec:4}), quantum chemical calculations (Section \ref{sec:5}), and laboratory experiments (Section \ref{sec:Experiment}).
-Finally, we list current open and key questions regarding carbon-chain species and summarise in Section \ref{sec:7}.
+In section \ref{sec:2}, we overview the current status of the detected carbon-chain species in the ISM and the main concepts of carbon-chain chemistry around protostars, which are different from the chemistry in cold starless cores ($i.e.,$ Fig.\,\ref{fig:route}).
+We review observational studies (section \ref{sec:3}), chemical models (section \ref{sec:4}), quantum chemical calculations (section \ref{sec:5}), and laboratory experiments (section \ref{sec:Experiment}).
+Finally, we list current open and key questions regarding carbon-chain species and summarise points of this review in section \ref{sec:7}.

-Here, we set a definition of ``carbon-chain molecules'' for this review article, as recent detections of new interstellar species complicates this categorization.
+Here, we set a definition of ``carbon-chain molecules'' for this review article, as recent detections of new interstellar species complicate this categorization.
 We include linear carbon-chain species with more than two carbon atoms and cyclic species with more than three carbon atoms containing at least one double (-=-) or triple (-$\equiv$-) bond as carbon-chain molecules.
-Even if molecules meet the above criteria, species containing functional groups related to organic chemistry (e.g., -OH, -NH$_2$) are excluded from carbon-chain molecules, because they are generally categorized as COMs.
-As an exception, $cyclic$-C$_{2}$Si, which consists of a cyclic structure with two carbon atoms and one Si atom, is treated as a carbon-chain species.
-In addition to straight linear carbon-chain species, we also treat branched carbon-chain species (e.g., iso-propyl cyanide) as carbon-chain molecules.
-Molecules containing the structure of benzene, polycyclic aromatic hydrocarbons (PAHs), and fullerenes (C$_{60}$ or C$_{70}$) are also included.
-In the following sections, we abbreviate $linear$- and $cyclic$- as $l$- and $c$-, if necessary to indicate the molecular structure (e.g., $l$-C$_{3}$H$_{2}$ and $c$-C$_{3}$H$_{2}$).
-This review article summarizes literature results until the end of December 2022.
+Even if molecules meet the above criteria, species containing functional groups related to organic chemistry (e.g., -OH, -NH$_2$) are excluded from carbon-chain molecules because they are generally categorized as COMs.
+As an exception, $cyclic$-C$_2$Si, which consists of a cyclic structure with two carbon atoms and one Si atom, is treated as a carbon-chain species.